Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: Candidate selection

 \subsection{SED fitting}

-We use all ground-based filters available to conduct an SED fitting analysis in order to identify LBG candidates at $z\simeq7$.
-In general, SED fitting is more complete than a colour-colour selection \citep{Adams20}, although it can introduce a more complex selection function.
-We use the \texttt{LePhare} SED fitting code \citep{Arnouts99, Ilbert06}, which minimises $\chi^{2}$ to find the best-fitting photometric redshifts and SEDs.
-Following \citetalias{Varadaraj23}, we use \citet{BC03} stellar population models with metallicities of $Z \in \{0.2, 0.4, 1.0\} \, Z_{\odot}$.
-The star-formation histories used are constant, instantaneous bursts, and exponentially declining with time-scales ranging from $\tau=0.05$--$10 \, \text{Gyr}$.
-Uniform priors are placed on the following parameters.
+We used all ground-based filters available to conduct an SED fitting analysis in order to identify LBG candidates at $z\simeq7$.
+In general, SED fitting is more complete than a colour-colour selection \citep{Adams20}, although it can introduce a more complex selection function {because it depends on the adopted templates and on degeneracies between them, particularly at a low signal-to-noise ratio.} We used the \texttt{LePhare} SED fitting code \citep{Arnouts99, Ilbert06}, which minimises $\chi^{2}$, to find the best-fitting photometric redshifts and SEDs.
+Following \citetalias{Varadaraj23}, we used \citet{BC03} stellar population models with metallicities of $Z \in \{0.2, 0.4, 1.0\} \, Z_{\odot}$.
+The SFHs we used are constant, instantaneous bursts, and exponentially declining; for the latter, we adopted timescales from $\tau=0.05$--$10 \, \text{Gyr}$.
+Uniform priors were placed on the following parameters.
 The redshift was allowed to vary between $z=0$--$9$.
-Stellar population ages are allowed to vary between $10 \, \text{Myr}$ and $13.8 \, \text{Gyr}$, limited by the age of the Universe at a given redshift.
-We use the \citet{calzetti} attenuation law, allowing $A_{V}=0.0$--$4.0$, a \citet{chabrier} initial mass function is assumed, and intergalactic medium absorption is applied according to \citet{madau95}.
-We initially only use HSC+VISTA to determine photometric redshifts, excluding \spitzer since the rate of non-detections increases in the faint end of the sample due to the shallower depth.
-For example in the final U+E sample, at $Y<25.5$, 17 out of 18 sources have an IRAC detection of at least $2\,\sigma$.
+Stellar population ages were allowed to vary between $10 \, \text{Myr}$ and $13.8 \, \text{Gyr}$, limited by the age of the Universe at a given redshift.
+We used the \citet{calzetti} attenuation law, allowing $A_{V}=0.0$--$4.0$, a \citet{chabrier} initial mass function is assumed, and intergalactic medium absorption is applied according to \citet{madau95}.
+We initially only used HSC+VISTA to determine photometric redshifts, excluding \spitzer since the rate of non-detections increases in the faint end of the sample due to the shallower depth {and to make the completeness analysis more consistent.} For example, in the final U+E sample, at $Y<25.5$, 17 out of 18 sources have an IRAC detection of at least $2\,\sigma$.
 However, at $Y>25.5$ this drops to around half of the sources.
-The main constraining power of \spitzer in this work is to therefore remove bright low-redshift dusty galaxy interlopers.
-It is used later in Sect. \ref{sec: removing interlopers}, in cases where there is no confusion.
+The main constraining power of \spitzer in this work is therefore to remove bright low-redshift dusty galaxy interlopers.
+It is used later in Sect. \ref{sec: removing interlopers} in cases where there is no confusion.

 Lyman-$\alpha$ emission can provide additional flux to the broad-band photometry, acting to increase the photometric redshifts of objects by up to $\Delta z \sim 0.5$ \citep{Bowler14}.
 To account for this, we also add Lyman-$\alpha$ emission lines to the \citet{BC03} templates with equivalent widths $0 \leq \mathrm{EW_{0}} \, / \AA \leq 240$ by measuring the continuum level in the range $\lambda=1250$--$1300 \, \AA$.